 Greetings Dear Readers,

 Whole foods grown in nature provide us with a delicious variety of colours, textures and flavours.
-Raw foods tend to have even stronger flavours.
-The flavours just *pop* in your mouth.
 The interesting thing in Traditional Chinese Medicine (TCM) is that each flavour has specific effects on the body’s energy, channels and organs.

 TCM outlines 5 flavours: sour, bitter, sweet, pungent and salty.
 Each flavour shifts the energy of certain organ systems.
 Using TCM Dietary Therapy you can tailor your diet for medicinal purposes.
 “Let food be thy medicine” as Hippocrates said.
 For example, if my appetite is weak, I can eat pungent foods which stimulate the appetite.
 On the contrary, if I have Stomach Heat, I would avoid pungent foods and instead eat sweet foods because the Sweet flavour clears toxins and bitter flavours because bitter clears Heat.

 Flavour balancing is important to health and the enjoyment of food, especially for those starting out a raw food lifestyle.
 A meal consisting of all five flavours often leaves us satiated and prevents overeating.
 For example, if I’m making a raw tomato sauce, because tomatoes are sour, I can throw in some sweet food such as a few raisins to a create balanced, pleasing taste.
 Here is five flavour food chart to guide you in medicinal eating.